thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Next, our component needs a template.
-We add a `View` annotation that tells Angular where to load the component template from like this:
+We add information about the component's view. `templateUrl` tells Angular where to load the component template from:

 {% highlight javascript %}
 {% raw %}
 import {
-  ComponentAnnotation as Component,
+  ComponentMetadata as Component,
-  ViewAnnotation as View
 } from 'angular2/angular2';

 @Component({
-  selector: 'zippy'
+  selector: 'zippy',
-})
-@View({
   templateUrl: 'zippy.html'
 })
 export class Zippy {